pickup icon

 • Growth rate/ease: fast growing, easy to grow

-• Native habitat/range: Common in the understory of forest edges and openings in much of western OR and CA. Portland Plant List - yes.
+• Native habitat/range: it is a foundational shrub in the chaparral ecosystem and frequently occurs as an understory plant in dry oak woodlands and pine forest edges and openings, generally below elevations of 2000m, in much of western Oregon and California.
+Portland Plant List - yes.

-• Special features & uses: evergreen, wildlife favorite, nitrogen fixation and soil remediation, erosion control, drought tolerant, deer resistant, pollinator garden, rock garden, open woodland garden, hedgerow
+• Special features & uses: evergreen; wildlife and pollinator favorite; nitrogen fixation and soil remediation; drought tolerant; deer resistant; landscape uses include pollinator gardens, rock gardens, open woodland gardens, habitat hedgerows, erosion control and bank stabilization

-Gardening with Buckbrush: This attractive shrub will thrive in full-to-partly sunny areas with dry, rocky soils that have excellent drainage.
-It’s a stunning addition to pollinator hedgerows, open slopes and woodland edges where it will fix nitrogen and mitigate erosion.
+Gardening with Buckbrush: This exceptionally hardy and drought-tolerant shrub will thrive in full-to-partly sunny areas.
+It can easily adapt to different types of soil as long as they are well-draining.
+Once established, it requires little to no maintenance or supplemental water, while naturally performing a wide range of ecological services.
+It functions perfectly in habitat hedgerows, open slopes and woodland edges where it will fix nitrogen, mitigate erosion and support pollinators.
 Since it is fast-growing, it also serves as a pioneer species in new landscapes.